U&Drama

 U&Drama is a British free-to-air television channel broadcasting drama (and, to a lesser extent, comedy, sci-fi) programming in the United Kingdom and Ireland as part of the UKTV network of channels.

 History

 The channel launched on 8 July 2013, replacing Blighty.
 The channel was initially launched on Freeview channel 20, which was previously occupied by Gold, and on Sky the channel was launched on channel 291, in the overspill area of the Entertainment section.
 It was moved to channel 166 on 24 July after purchasing the slot used by PBS America (formerly named PBS UK in 2011).
 The channel launched on Virgin Media on 14 August on channel 190.
 In September 2014, UKTV blamed the channel for their 7% profits fall.
 In September 2018, Drama and Really were added to Virgin Media Ireland, and on 16 July 2024, they rebranded to U&Drama.

-The former Drama logo, first used once the channel launched, and was phased out on the day it rebranded.